vishaltak/itr-foreign-assets-helper/README.md

 - Select "Gains and Losses".
 - Click on "Tax Year" and select "Custom Date".
 - For "Date Range", select the Indian Fianancial year. e.g. 1 January 2023 to 31 March 2024.
-    - The records for 1 January to 31 March(end of previous Indian financial year year) are required for Schedule FA and the records from 1 April(start of current Indian financial year year) to 31 March(end of Indian financial year year) are required for Schedule CG and Schedule AL.
+    - The records for 1 January to 31 December(end of previous year in Indian financial year) are required for Schedule FA and the records from 1 April(start of current Indian financial year year) to 31 March(end of Indian financial year year) are required for Schedule CG and Schedule AL.
     - Note: The date values are in `MM/DD/YYYY` format.
     - Click on the calendar icon of each date to ensure you have selected the correct value.
 - Ensure all other dropdowns are selected as "All".